AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation

-Compared to baselines with modified friction information, it is observed that all such modifications result in decreases in success rates and increases in average travel times.
-Specifically, when the friction coefficient is set to a low value (e.g. $\mu=0.2$ or $0.5\mu_{pred}$), the planner becomes overly cautious, resulting in significantly reduced planned speeds and therefore increased average travel times.
-Conversely, when the friction coefficient is set to a high value (e.g. $\mu=0.8$ or $1.5\mu_{pred}$), the planner becomes overly confident, leading to aggressive plans that cause a significant drop in success rate.
-These outcomes demonstrate both the accuracy of our friction predictions and the planner's ability to utilize these predictions to generate saft and efficient paths.
+\myparagraph{Comparison to Navigation with Modified Friction} \bl{To evaluate the importance of incorporating accurate friction estimations for planning, we introduce a second group of baselines that alter the friction information provided to the planners.} In the first three baselines, the friction coefficient is set to constant values of 0.2, 0.5, and 0.8 across the entire map, eliminating any terrain-specific information.
+To verify the effects of biased friction predictions, in the latter two baselines, we scale the predicted friction coefficients by 0.5 and 1.5, respectively.
+It is observed in \tref{tab:missions} that all such modifications result in decreases in success rates and increases in average travel times. \bl{Specifically, when the friction coefficient is set to a low value (e.g., $\mu=0.2$ or $\mu=0.5\mu_{\text{pred}}$), the navigation system becomes overly cautious, resulting in significantly reduced speeds and therefore increased average travel times by 31.7\%-75.7\%.
+Conversely, when the friction coefficient is set to a high value (e.g., $\mu=0.8$ or $\mu=1.5\mu_{\text{pred}}$), the navigation system becomes overly confident, leading to aggressive plans that cause a significant drop in success rate by 12\%-20\%.} \bl{These outcomes demonstrate that AnyNav produces friction estimates that faithfully reflect the underlying physical constraints, allowing the path and speed planners to generate safe and efficient navigation strategies.}

-Compared to baselines with scaled speed profiles, using our planned speed achieves a higher success rate and shorter average time overall.
-Note that average time is calculated only for successful plans, making it a meaningful comparison only when success rates are similar.
+\myparagraph{Comparison to Driving at Scaled Velocities} \bl{To evaluate the robustness and time efficiency of our speed profile, we introduce a third group of baselines that scale the planned speed by 0.75$\times$ and 1.25$\times$, illustrating the impact of driving slower and faster than desired.} \bl{In \tref{tab:missions}, compared to the 0.75$\times$ baseline, our planned speed achieves 20.9\% and 18.3\% shorter travel time.
+Compared to the 1.25$\times$ baseline, our method achieves 18\% and 14\% higher success rates.} Note that the average time is calculated only for successful tasks, making it a meaningful comparison only when success rates are similar.